FreshKernel/kraft-sync/README.md

    For example, for [MultiMC Launcher], it's in [here](https://github.com/MultiMC/Launcher/wiki/Instance-settings#custom-commands), the same applies the launchers based on it like [Prism Launcher]
-8. Once you find the `Pre-launch command` or something similar, type the following:
+8. Once you find the `Pre-launch command` or something similar, enter the following:
    ```
    $INST_JAVA -jar $INST_MC_DIR/kraft-sync.jar
    ```